Follow Your Arrow

-"Follow Your Arrow" is a song recorded by American country music singer and songwriter Kacey Musgraves.
-The song is featured on her major label debut album, Same Trailer Different Park.
-It was released on October 21, 2013, as the album's third single.
-It was written by Musgraves, Brandy Clark and Shane McAnally.
-It was named Song Of The Year at the 2014 CMA Awards.
-Rolling Stone ranked 'Follow Your Arrow' number 39 on its list of '100 Greatest Country Songs of All Time'.
+"Follow Your Arrow" is a song by American country music singer and songwriter Kacey Musgraves from her major label debut studio album, Same Trailer Different Park (2013).
+Mercury Nashville released it on October 21, 2013, as the album's third single.
+Musgraves wrote the song with Brandy Clark and Shane McAnally.
+"Follow Your Arrow" won Song of the Year at the 2014 CMA Awards.
+Rolling Stone ranked the track at number 36 on its 2024 list of the "200 Greatest Country Songs of All Time".

-Content

-Suggesting that any given choice will elicit criticism from others, the narrator states that one's best course is to remain true to oneself ("follow your arrow").
-One line of the song includes a support of the gay community.
+Music and lyrics

 The song is in the key of F major with a main chord pattern of F – D_{m} – B♭– G_{m} – C and a vocal range between F_{3} and C_{5}.
 It is in a 4/4 time signature with a moderate tempo.

+Suggesting that any given choice will elicit criticism from others, the narrator states that one's best course is to remain true to oneself ("follow your arrow").
+One line within the chorus ("Kiss lots of boys / or kiss lots of girls, if that's something you're into") includes support of the LGBTQ community.